 Please note that the treating orthodontist must fill in a new description of treatment (form 05-24.15) for each visit.
 These must be sent to Helfo within 6 months of each treatment date.
 If you have not settled on the spot but paid later, we calculate the deadline from the payment date.

 If the orthodontic treatment was started in Norway, Helfo requires a statement from the Norwegian orthodontist concerning which reimbursement group (40-100 %) the patient belongs to.

-In certain cases, subsidisation is granted for the treatment of language and speech disorders by a speech therapist or teacher of the hard of hearing/deaf.
+In certain cases, subsidisation is granted for treatment by a speech therapist or teacher of the hard of hearing/deaf.
 You must hold a referral letter from a doctor.

 You can apply for reimbursement for the expenses for infertility treatment abroad if the treatment is equivalent to what you would have received in Norway.
 To get partial expense reimbursement, you must be a single woman living alone, or in a marriage or cohabitant in a marriage-like relationship.
 You must also fulfill the conditions for treatment of infertility according to the Norwegian law on biotechnology (bioteknologiloven – in Norwegian).

 You may be reimbursed for up to three attempts per child.
 You may be entitled to reimbursement of your expenses for fertility drugs, according to the rules laid out in the National Insurance Act section 5-22.

 You receive 100% reimbursement of your actual expenses.

 General information about user fees